mediaexplorer74/dance-of-bullets/ReadMe.md

 You don't need to rebuild the game if you only change the XAML files – restarting the game is enough to apply the changes.

-If you want to clone the whole repo and build everything from source, then you'll need _Visual Studio 2017 Community_ and _MonoGame 3.6_.
+If you want to clone the whole repo and build everything from source, then you'll need _Visual Studio 2022 (or even 2017) Community_ and _MonoGame 3.8_.

+## Credits / Thanks
+- https://github.com/madve2 Dániel Kis-Nagy aka madve2, Great C#/MonoGame Developer
+- https://github.com/madve2/dance-of-bullets Dance of Bullets game

+## Licensing
+- GNU GENERAL PUBLIC LICENSE

+## ..
+AS IS.
+No support.
+RnD only / DIY

+## .
+[m][e] 2024